 As part of the residency, Hannah has also created a series of documentary images and journal entries emerging from her research, which can be viewed and downloaded as a PDF here.

-In September 2021, artist Steph Huang will undertake a research residency with Arts Catalyst, exploring the ecological context of prawn fishing industries in Southeast Asia and the UK.
+From October 2021, artist Steph Huang has undertaken a research residency with Arts Catalyst, exploring the ecological context of prawn fishing industries in Southeast Asia and the UK.
+Her research has led her to the Dorset coast exploring sustainaable fishing practicies.
+More to follow soon!

 ABOUT THE ARTISTS